-Term Definition shareholders, lenders, employees, communities, industry, governments and international third parties.
-An umbrella term encompassing a range of activities and interactions between Vedanta and its stakeholders over the life of a project that are designated to promote transparent, accountable, positive, and mutually beneficial working relationships.
-Stakeholder Engagement Stakeholder engagement includes stakeholder identification and analysis, information disclosure, problem/conflict anticipation and prevention, ongoing consultation, formation of partnerships, construction of grievance resolution mechanisms, negotiated problem solving, employee involvement in project monitoring, regular reporting forums and procedures, and other related management activities.
-Stakeholder Engagement Plan A document that guides stakeholder consultations and communications during the period of the main ESIA studies and other aspects of the proje analysis and design.
-It should also be updated toward the end of the ESI studies to provide a roadmap for engagement in monitoring the effectiveness of impact mitigation measures.
-Vedanta Company A subsidiary of Vedanta Group either fully or majority owned that has its own management structure (e.g. Hindustan Zinc Limited, Vedanta Aluminium Limited, Sterlite Industries limited, etc.)
+Term Definition An umbrella term encompassing a range of activities and interaction between HZL and its stakeholders over the life of a project that are designated to promote transparent, accountable, positive, and mutually beneficial working relationships.
+Stakeholder Engagement Stakeholder engagement includes stakeholder identification and analysis information disclosure, problem/conflict anticipation and prevention, ongoing consultation, formation of partnerships, construction of grievance resolution mechanisms, negotiated problem solving, employee involvement in project monitoring, regular reporting forums and procedures, and other related management activities.
+Stakeholder Engagement Plan A document that guides stakeholder consultations and co during the period of the main ESIA studies and other aspects analysis and design.
+It should also be updated toward the en studies to provide a roadmap for engagement in monitoring the of impact mitigation measures.